-Summary: This national survey (2009) looks at public opinion on the importance of writing for work and personal life and how well we are preparing young Americans to write.
+Summary: This national survey (2009) looks at public opinion related to the importance of writing for work and personal life and how well we are preparing young Americans to write.
 Along with expressing dissatisfaction with their own writing ability and with the job high schools are currently doing to train students to write clearly, a broad majority of respondents want public education to place more emphasis on teaching students to write well.
-As sites leverage professional development offerings or seek partnerships with schools, they might use this resource in arguing for including new forms of writing in schools and how those might be addressed in instructional planning and the professional growth of teachers.
+As sites leverage professional development offerings or seek partnerships with schools, they might use this resource in arguing for the inclusion of new forms of writing in schools and to describe how those might be addressed in instructional planning and the professional growth of teachers.

 Original Date of Publication: April 2, 2009